 By Ing Sopheap and Soksambath Pichny,

 Neary leaves her house, hungry, at 6 a.m.
 A sound almost like a wolf’s growl comes from her empty stomach.
 The muddy road after the heavy rain last night doesn’t seem to help either.
-Her foot feels heavier and heavier as she takes another step.
-After walking for about two hours, she arrives, exhausted, at her school.
+Her feet feel heavier and heavier when she takes another step.
+After walking for about two hours, she arrives exhausted at her school.

 It’s the only school available in the village.
 It doesn’t have electricity, toilets or even proper classrooms.
 Neary enters an overcrowded open air hut containing around 40 students and takes a seat.